decentralized-identity/presentation-exchange/spec/spec.md

       - The object ****MAY**** contain a `subject_is_holder` property, and if present its value ****MUST**** be one of the following strings:
-        - `required` - This indicates that the processing entity ****MUST**** include proof that the subject of the credential is the same as the entity submitting the response.
+        - `required` - This indicates that the processing entity ****MUST**** include proof that the subject of the claim is the same as the entity submitting the response.
-        - `preferred` - This indicates that it is ****RECOMMENDED**** that the processing entity include proof that the subject of the credential is the same as the entity submitting the response, i.e., the holder.
+        - `preferred` - This indicates that it is ****RECOMMENDED**** that the processing entity include proof that the subject of the claim is the same as the entity submitting the response, i.e., the holder.

         The `subject_is_holder` property could be used by a [[ref:Verifier]] to require that certain inputs be provided by e subject.
 For example, an identity verification `presentation definition` might contain an _Input Descriptor_ object for a passport number.
-In this case, the [[ref:Verifier]] would be able to require that the passport credential was issued to the one who submits the identity verification.
+In this case, the [[ref:Verifier]] would be able to require that the passport claim was issued to the one who submits the identity verification.

       - The object ****MAY**** contain a `fields` property, and its value